lsl666/StreamLoudnessMeter/README.md

 Modes can be combined using the bitwise OR operator (`|`).

+## Installation Issues
+If the installation fails, please make sure all third-party libraries have been downloaded recursively, and verify that the contents under `StreamLoudnessMeter/thirdparty` are complete.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.